ruheni/pg-preview-database-action/README.md

 ## Prerequisites

-A database server with user with privileges for creating & deleting other database.
-Ensure you set up the database server as secret/variable on your repository — [GitHub docs](https://docs.github.com/en/actions/learn-github-actions/variables).
+A database server with a user with privileges for creating & deleting other databases.
+Ensure you set up the database server as a secret/variable on your repository — [GitHub docs](https://docs.github.com/en/actions/learn-github-actions/variables).

 ## Set up the action